 - Place the dried split peas in a large Dutch oven and sprinkle the baking soda on top.

-- Boil the 8 cups of water and pour over the peas.
+- Boil the 8 cups of water and pour it into the pot.
 Stir to combine, then cover and let sit at room temperature for about 12 hours.

-- Drain the peas in a large colander, making sure to rinse them thoroughly to remove the baking soda.
-Return the peas to the Dutch oven and cover the peas with filtered water (about 5 1/2 cups).
+- Drain them in a large colander, making sure to rinse them thoroughly to remove the baking soda.
+Return them to the Dutch oven and cover them with filtered water (about 5 1/2 cups).
 Stir in the salt and cover.

 - Set the pot over medium-high heat and bring to a simmer, then turn down the heat to low.
-Let the peas simmer for 10-15 minutes, stirring frequently, until the peas are thick and mushy.
-Skim off the foam that forms as the peas cook.
-Be careful not to overcook, or the peas will not be as chunky.
+Let them simmer for 10-15 minutes, stirring frequently, until they are thick and mushy.
+Skim off any foam and be careful not to overcook, or they will not be as chunky.

-- For thicker, chunkier mushy peas, use less filtered water and cook for less time.
+- For a thicker version, use less water and cook for less time.